DevLens – Binary + Systemd Setup

 3. Write systemd unit files

-Create three unit files under /etc/systemd/system/:
+Create the systemd unit files under /etc/systemd/system/:

 3.1 devlens-app.service